Subrina Hossain is the Chief Executive of NTV Europe and is one of the very few successful TV

 unfavourable situation this industry has been anguished heavily.
 Subrina introduced a new program

-nation to understand their concerns and to address them.
+the nation to understand their concerns and to address them.

 Tackling and highlighting the issue of chefs on the shortage occupation list.
 She introduced a